Adversarial Policies Beat Superhuman Go AIs: Introduction

 \section{Introduction}

-Reinforcement learning from self-play has achieved superhuman performance in a range of games including Go~\citep{silver2016}, chess and shogi~\citep{silver2016}, and Dota~\citep{openai2019dota}.
-Moreover, idealized versions of self-play provably converge to Nash equilibria~\citep{brown1951,heinrich2015}.
-Although realistic versions of self-play may not always converge, the strong empirical performance of self-play seems to suggest this is rarely an issue in practice.

-Nonetheless, prior work has found that seemingly highly capable continuous control policies trained via self-play can be exploited by \emph{adversarial policies}~\citep{gleave2020,wu2021}.
-This suggests that self-play may not be as robust as previously thought.
-However, although the victim agents are state-of-the-art for continuous control, they are still well below \emph{human} performance.
-This raises the question: are adversarial policies a vulnerability of self-play policies \emph{in general}, or simply an artifact of insufficiently capable policies?
+The average-case performance of AI systems has grown rapidly in recent years, from RL agents achieving superhuman performance in competitive games~\citep{silver2016,silver2018,openai2019dota} to generative models showing signs of general intelligence~\citep{openai2023gpt4,bubeck2023sparks}.
+However, designing AI systems with good \emph{worst-case} performance remains an open problem.
+One key question is whether average-case performance gains can be translated into worst-case robustness.
+If so, then efforts to increase average-case performance such as through scaling models would naturally lead to robustness.
+We find that even superhuman systems can fail catastrophically, suggesting that capabilities are not enough: a dedicated effort will be needed to make systems robust.

-To answer this, we study a domain where self-play has achieved very strong performance: Go.
-Specifically, we attack KataGo~\citep{wu2019}, the strongest publicly available Go-playing AI system.
-We train an adversarial policy end-to-end against a fixed victim policy network.
-Using only $0.3\%$ the compute used to train KataGo, we obtain an adversarial policy that wins >$99\%$ of the time against KataGo with no search, and >$50\%$ against KataGo with enough search to be near-superhuman.
+In particular, we find vulnerabilities in KataGo~\citep{wu2019}, the strongest publicly available Go-playing AI system.
+We find these vulnerabilities by training adversarial policies to beat KataGo.
+Using less than $14\%$ of the compute used to train KataGo, we obtain adversarial policies that win >$99\%$ of the time against KataGo with no search, and >$97\%$ of the time against KataGo with enough search to be superhuman.
+Critically, our adversaries do not win by playing Go well.\footnote{Despite being able to beat KataGo, our adversarial policies lose against even amateur Go players (Appendix~\ref{app:experiments:human-vs-adversary}).} Instead, they trick KataGo into making serious blunders that cause it to lose the game (Figure~\ref{fig:cp505vis1-board}).

-Critically, our adversary does \emph{not} win by learning a generally capable Go policy.
-Instead, the adversary has learned a simple strategy that stakes out a small corner territory, then places some easily capturable stones in KataGo's larger complementary territory.
-This strategy, illustrated and explained in Figure~\ref{fig:cp505vis1-board}, loses against even amateur Go players (see Section~\ref{app:experiments:human-vs-adversary}), so the victim is in this instance less \emph{robust} than human amateurs, despite having professional-level \emph{capabilities}.
-This is a striking example of non-transitivity, illustrated in Figure~\ref{fig:non-transitivity}.
+Our adversaries transfer zero-shot to other superhuman Go-playing AIs, and the strategy they use can be replicated by human experts to consistently beat many different superhuman AIs (Section~\ref{sec:repro}).
+Moreover, the core vulnerability uncovered by our attack persists even in KataGo agents adversarially trained to defend against our attack, suggesting that the vulnerability is non-trivial to patch.